-He or she must state this choice before looking at his or her hand.
-If he or she states no choice, it is assumed that he or she is playing first.
+They must state this choice before looking at their hand.
+If they state no choice, it is assumed that they are playing first.

-The player who plays first skips the draw step of his or her first turn.
+The player who plays first skips the draw step of their first turn.
 This is referred to as the play/draw rule.

-For more information this, check out CR 103.7, which covers the beginning of the game.
+For more information on this, check out CR 103.7, which covers the beginning of the game.

 After each game in a match, the loser of that game decides whether to play first in the next game.
-He or she may wait until after sideboarding to make the decision.
+They may wait until after sideboarding to make the decision.
 If the previous game was a draw, the player who decided to play or draw at the beginning of the drawn game chooses.

 Games that have ended in a draw have functionally not happened.
 There is thus no need to rechoose, as we are instead merely beginning the act of playing again.
 Thus, if the previous game ended in a draw, the player who chose last chooses again.